alifiratuzun/abakus/about.md

 title: About
 ---

-Abakus is an independent archive of architecture projects curated for clarity and typological insight.
+Abakus is an independent archive of architecture.

+For inquiries: <a href="mailto:info@abakus.studio">info@abakus.studio</a>